 to get my Cisco Certified Security Professional (CCSP) certification, but I don't know if I'm ready for it now or if you would recommend I take the Microsoft Certified Systems Engineer (MCSE) or Cisco Certified Network Professional (CCNP) first.
 Any suggestions?

 To answer this question accurately, I would have to consider your job responsibilities or your career goals.
 Namely, if you find yourself working with (or towards) Cisco security appliances such as ASAs, IPSs, NACs, and routers with firewall IOSs, then you should definitely pursue the CCSP.
 However, if you think you will deal more with routing and switching in large enterprise environments, then perhaps CCNP is a better fit.
 Finally, if your networking experience will be limited to Microsoft clients and server administration, then the MCSE certification will help certify your knowledge specific to that technology.

-Dig deeper on Networking Certs and Careers
+Dig Deeper on Networking careers and certifications

 Becoming a Cisco Certified Network Associates (CCNA) takes much more than memorizing brain dumps or taking short cuts to pass the exam.
 Get advice on...
 Continue Reading